Dental Care Group's Blog :

 Use a toothbrush with soft bristles and make a conscious effort to gently polish the teeth every day, rather than aggressively brush.

-Alternatively, look at switching your toothbrush for an electric version.
+Alternatively, look at switching to an electric toothbrush.
 This can help you change your habits by reducing pressure, as you learn to let the brush do most of the work.

 What are the symptoms of an exposed nerve?